JoseeWouters/Josee-Wouters/content/blog/what-developers-can-learn-from-journalists.md

 I don’t think a `quote` needs a lot of explanation.
 You are probably familiar with the HTML element of `blockquote` and giving this a class of `quote` is only logical.

-A more interesting element from a journalist article, is one we can certainly use as developers.
-A `streamer`.
+A more interesting element from a journalist article and one we can certainly use as developers: a `streamer`.
 A streamer can be a couple of things.
 It’s not so much a technical term, as it is a design term.
-It can be heading in your article, it can be a sentence from the article that needs to stand out.
+It can be a heading in your article or it can be a sentence from the article that needs to stand out.
 You could even use it on another page to attract attention for a page or blog in particular.
 I bet this comes in handy!

 Interestingly enough, _De Correspondent_ uses a `blockquote` with a class name of `streamer`.